 - to dubbed AFRS close

-This program is identified by AFRS as being dubbed from an October 10, 1946 broadcast.
-The band closed at the Hollywood Palladium October 7, 1946, so this broadcast actually dates from sometime earlier.
+AFRS identifies this program as being dubbed from an October 10, 1946, broadcast.
+However, the band closed at the Hollywood Palladium on October 7, 1946, so this broadcast actually dates from sometime earlier.

 September-October 1946 Hollywood Palladium